 A Court Reporter Prepares a Transcript

 By law and as part of the federal court reporting program, any court session or proceeding must be recorded verbatim by a court reporter.
-A court reporter will typically record all testimonies given during the deposition in shorthand.
+Therefore, a court reporter will typically record all testimonies during the deposition in shorthand.

 They might also use a recorder, hand-held microphone, or typewriter-like device known as a stenotype.
 After the deposition is over, the reporter will prepare a legible transcript.
 It might take a few weeks.
 This transcript is important for both sides in the remainder of the case.

 Your Lawyer Makes an Evaluation